-As the closest beach resort to Bangkok, Pattaya is also relatively close to Suvarnabhumi International Airport.
-While the town is most famous for its beaches, water sports, girlie bars, transvestite cabarets, and golf courses, it also offers some interesting – if less famous – attractions.
+As the closest beach resort to Bangkok, Pattaya is relatively close to Suvarnabhumi International Airport.
+While the town is most famous for its beaches, water sports, girlie bars, transvestite cabarets, and golf courses, Pattaya’s best tourist attractions are also many and varied.

 More than three million tourists visit the city each year, staying at everything from sumptuous five-star resorts overlooking the Gulf of Thailand to unpretentious little guest houses hidden away in on side streets and in back alleys.